 Best Hotels In Prescott:

-Prescott has a much more lively nightlife scene compared with Sedona.
+I found that Prescott had a much more lively nightlife scene compared with Sedona.
 Sedona isn’t known for nightlife but it does still have a range of nice bars where you can spend the evening.

 Nightlife In Sedona

 Sedona isn’t really known for being a party city.
-There are no nightclubs in Sedona at all and almost all of the bars and restaurants close by 11pm even on weekends.
+There are no nightclubs in Sedona at all and I noticed that almost all of the bars and restaurants closed by 11pm even on weekends.

 Despite closing early, Sedona does have a very sophisticated nightlife scene.